cappie/mods-factorio-Wood_Gasification/README.md

 # Mods: Factorio: Wood Gasification
 This is the repository for the Wood Gasification mod for Factorio.

+Too much wood?
+No oil on your map?
+Want petroleum gas, solid fuel or crude oil?
+Then this mod's for you!

+Wood gasification is the process of turning wood into it's carbohydrate constituents and releasing its chemical potential in the form of several oil products: petroleum gas, diluted bitumen, which can be converted to crude oil.

-Wood gasification uses a chemical lab to turn 10 units of wood into 20 units of petroleum gas and 6 units of tar.
-32 units of tar can be turned into 1 unit of solid fuel or 20 units of heavy oil.
-Advanced wood gasification processes 28 wood and 50 water into 35 units of heavy oil, 15 units of light oil and 20 petroleum gas using a refinery.
-This mod is meant to kickstart your chemical plants.
+Wood gasification comes in two flavors: Wood gas processing uses a chemical lab to turn 10 units of wood into 20 units of petroleum gas and 8 units of diluted bitumen.
+32 units of diluted bitumen can be turned into 1 unit of solid fuel.
+With some further research, you can turn 32 diluted bitumen and 200 water into 40 crude oil.
+At a higher research level, you'll have advanced wood gasification processes that uses a refinery to turn 20 wood and 200 water into 15 units of heavy oil, 15 units of light oil and 30 petroleum gas.
+This mod is meant to kick-start your chemical plants (or when you have a shortage of crude oil OR a surplus of wood on your map)

 This mod comes in 4 languages:
 - English (cappie)